keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - During the war a lot of the first attacks were done on dragons' keeps
 	- The higher-ups in Dyami were probably looking for these K-Titles
 - Another K-Title was named "The Exchange"
+- Olivia gets high with Turathil in the woods
+- she is NOT beating the allegations
 -